eviltester/thingifier/challenger/src/main/resources/content/tools/clients/insomnia.md

 ---
 title: Insomnia HTTP Rest Client - Overview and Review
-seo_title: Insomnia HTTP Rest Client - Overview and Review | API Client Review
+seo_title: Insomnia API Client Review for Exploratory Testing
 description: An overview of the Insomnia HTTP REST API Client.
 lastmod: 2026-02-18
 seo_description: Review Insomnia HTTP Rest Client for API testing, including strengths, limitations, and practical fit so you can choose the right client for your workflow.